xiaojunlin/myfunc/README.md

 > Description

-This function set Chinese support environment for Rstudio.
+This function sets Chinese support environment for Rstudio in macOS.

 > Example